HeshanKarunaratne/notes/README.md

     - Another properties file from another project

     7 .
 How the singleton beans are initialized?
-    - Eagerly initialized
+    - Singleton beans in Spring are initialized when the Spring container starts up
+    - Spring container creates and manages a single instance of a singleton bean throughout the application lifecycle
+    - Singleton beans are initialized lazily by default, meaning they are created upon first request
+    - Initialization of singleton beans involves instantiation, property injection, and any required initialization methods
+    - Once initialized, singleton beans are cached for subsequent requests, improving performance by avoiding repeated creation

     8 .
 Is @Bean a stereotype annotation?
     - No, If its stereotype it has a specific role
+    - @Component, @Repository, @Service, and @Controller @value are stereotype annotations

     9 .
 Can you define private Beans using @Bean annotation inside a Configuration file that are annotated with @Configuration?
     - No

     10 .
 What are the places where @Profile annotation can be used?
-    - @Bean, @Component, @Configuration, @Repository
+    - Use @Profile on @Component, @Service, @Repository, or @Configuration to specify when a bean should be created based on the active profiles
+    - Include or exclude components based on active profiles by annotating your configuration class with @ComponentScan and providing profile names
+    - Use along with @ConditionalOnBean, @ConditionalOnClass to conditionally create beans or configure components based on profiles

     11 .
 Differences between Spring and Spring Boot?
     - Spring
       - Widely used Java EE framework for building web applications
-      - Primary feature is Dependency Injection
-      - Developer writes a lot of boilerplate code to do the minimal task
-      - To test the project we need to explicitly set up the server
-      - Does not provide support for in memory database
+      - Requires manual configuration for various components like data sources, security and logging
+      - Requires more configuration and setup time
+      - Provides a wide range of modules for different functionalities like spring MVC, spring data and spring security
     - Spring Boot
-      - Widely used to develop REST APIS
+      - Widely used to developing microservices and standalone applications
-      - Primary feature is Autoconfiguration
+      - Provides autoconfiguration for most common application needs
-      - Reduced boilerplate code
+      - Rapid Application Development reducing boilerplate code
-      - Offers embedded servers like jetty or tomcat
-      - Supports in memory database such as H2
+      - Simplifies application development by bundling necessary dependencies and providing starter modules for common tasks

     12 .
 What is auto wiring?
-    - The process of injecting dependencies into a spring bean automatically
+    - The process of injecting dependencies into a spring bean without explicitly configuring them

     13 .
 What is the difference between war and jar?
-    - Jar files are used to packaging and distributing standalone java applications while War files are used to packaging and distributing web applications
+    - Jar files are used to packaging and distributing standalone java applications while War files are used to packaging and distributing web application to a servlet container like tomcat

+    14 .
+Explain Spring scopes?
+    - Singleton: Creates a single instance of a bean per Spring IoC container
+    - Prototype: Creates a new instance of a bean every time it's requested
+    - Session: Creates a new instance of a bean for each HTTP session
+    - Request: Creates a new instance of a bean for each HTTP request

 - Spring boot

+    0 .
+Why Spring Boot?
+    - Rapid Application Development
+    - Autoconfiguration reducing the need for manual setup and configuration
+    - Embedded servers like tomcat or jetty
+    - Native Cloud support using spring cloud
+    - Rich ecosystem with extensive community support, libraries and plugins
+    - Production ready endpoints for checking health, metrics and monitoring
+    - Simplified unit and integration testing
+    - Open source and based on Java

     1 .
 How SpringBoot works internally?
     - Entry point of spring boot application is a class which contains @SpringBootApplication annotation and has the main method